-iStopMotion Pro 2.7 review
+iStopMotion Pro 2.7 full review

 iStopMotion Pro 2.7 from Boinx Software is a program that assists in the creation of stop motion animation—the process of moving objects slightly between shots which, when played back, gives the illusion of motion.
 Think: the original King Kong or Wallace and Gromit—everyone’s seen this stuff.

 iStopMotion Pro 2.7 is targeted to the top level of such creation skills.
 Two other variations of the same software—iStopMotion Home (£29.99) and iStopMotion Express (£59.99), are the very simple and advanced amateur versions of the program, respectively.
 Whether you're a doodling amateur or a motion graphics pro, iStopMotion's three versions are all very simple to learn and easy to use and do what Boinx says they will do.
 However, the Pro version at £299.99 is not nearly as "pro" as the highest end users would demand—it lacks a Live View and other useful pro-level features—and the price differential of £240 between the Express and the Pro versions of the product raises questions.

 Setup is cake: drag install, launch, enter your info, and iStopMotion immediately presents you with a video that clearly and simply explains the software.
 Connect a supported camera, choose a resolution, frame rate, and save location for the movie, and you're ready to begin working.
 If you are working with a video camera, just move your props and take a frame grab (which gets added to the timeline).
 That frame is displayed at 50 percent opacity over the live video feed in a process known as onion skinning.
 You can choose how many prior frames to "onion skin" over the working frame, giving a visual history of your animation.
 You can play back your animation timeline at any time, as well as copy, paste, or move frames around the timeline.